mandelsoft/documents/objectrelations/README.md

 >    uid: 12345678-90ab-cdef-1234-567890abcdef
 >```

 So, what we can see, an explicit object relation in the Kubernetes Resource Model (KRM) is typically established by a field in the using resource.
-It is a type *(s,r,t)*, where *s* is the source object, holding the reference, *r* is the *relation type*, the meaning or *purpose* the referenced object should be used for by *s*, and *t* is the *target* object of the relation, the referenced object.
+It is a tuple *(s,r,t)*, where *s* is the source object, holding the reference, *r* is the *relation type*, the meaning or *purpose* the referenced object should be used for by *s*, and *t* is the *target* object of the relation, the referenced object.

-More complex n-ary relations are not used, although an object featuring multiple binary relations could be seen as an n-ary relation *(s,r,t<sub>1</sub>,...t<sub>n</sub>)*, where *r* is the resource type.
-So, it is sufficient to deal with binary relations.
+More complex n-ary relations are not used, although an object featuring multiple binary relations could be seen as an n-ary relation *(s,t<sub>1</sub>,...t<sub>n</sub>)*, where the relation type is implied by the position of *t* and the resource type of *s*.
+So, it is sufficient to deal with binary relations extended by a relation type.

 ### Why restricting object relations.